 Processes for notifications and referrals at the five monitored PoEs are mostly unchanged from the previous round.
 An ambulance was observed at each of the PoEs.
-Additionally, in cases where travellers are suspected of having contracted COVID-19, staff at all five PoEs refer them to the nearest health facility for further screening.
-Those arriving to Iraq through Ibrahim Al-Khalil are referred to hospitals in Lalaf, Kavin, Azadi, Zakho or Dahuk, while those arriving via Fishkhabour are referred to Domiz, Azadi or Dahuk.
-In Dahuk, some hospitals' burn units are being used for the treatment of patients who have tested positive for COVID-19.
-Otherwise, travellers arriving through Al-Shalamcha are referred to hospitals in Al-Sadr or Al-Fayhaa, and those arriving via Bashmagh are referred to the hospital in Penjwen.
+Additionally, in cases where travellers are suspected of having contracted COVID-19, staff at all PoEs refer them to the nearest health facility for further screening; this now includes Zurbatiyah, which throughout 2020 did not have a referral system in place.
+Those arriving to Iraq through Ibrahim Al-Khalil are referred to hospitals in Lalaf or Zakho, while those arriving via Fishkhabour are referred to a hospital in Lalaf.
+Otherwise, travellers arriving through Al-Shalamcha are referred to hospitals in Al-Sadr, Al-Ta'limim, Al-Alaemi, or Al-Faiha, and those arriving via Bashmagh are referred to the hospital in Penjwen.
+Burn units within some hospitals in Dahuk, where migrants arriving via Ibrahim Al-Khalil and Fishkhabour are referred to, are now being used to provide treatment for patients that have contracted COVID-19.

 ANNEX.
-STATUSES OF IRAQ POINTS OF ENTRY (PoEs): 1-31 DECEMBER
+STATUSES OF IRAQ POINTS OF ENTRY (PoEs): 1 JANUARY TO 28 FEBRUARY 2021